Planning the Wedding Budget is key

 Cost out and compare your DIY ideas to ensure they really will save you money.

 Haggle with suppliers for the best deals.
 There is definitely an art to negotiating to get better prices, the trick is to getting a balance.
 Everyone should walk away feeling like they have gained something.
 The trouble is if you go in too hard and screw someone down so hard on price they will resent the order and fulfill it professionally but grudgingly and you certainly are less likely to get any extra’s or above and beyond help.

-Top tip: Look around for new suppliers, ones just starting out that are perhaps looking to build a portfolio, a great recommendation at the end is a good incentive.
+Top tip: Look around for new suppliers, ones just starting out that are perhaps hooking to build a portfolio, a great recommendation at the end is a good incentive.